omertol/R-project/data/README.md

 4. 5 hours from the moment the night started.
 5. 11 hours from the moment the night started.
 6. 18 hours from the moment the night started.
-The records contains the time and the Petri dish number_Electrode number who transfering electronic signals, also called "potential action".

 Explanation to every column:
 1. "Investigator" and cloumn no.2 (missing name) - General information about the reserch like: "Experiment Start Time" (date) and "Temperature" .